The top 6 fabrics you should avoid wearing (and why)

-Every day and night we are surrounded by fabrics.
+Every day and night, we’re surrounded by fabrics.
 From the clothing we wear to the sheets on our beds to upholstery on our furniture or car seats, these are the fabrics of our lives.

 Fabrics are around us nearly all the time, but did you know that your material choices could either help or harm your health?

-Not that long ago, people stuck to the natural fibers: wool, cashmere, cotton, silk, linen, and hemp.
+Not that long ago, people stuck to the natural fabrics: wool, cashmere, cotton, silk, linen, and hemp.

-But if you take a look at your clothing labels today, you are likely to find materials like rayon, polyester, acrylic, acetate and nylon.
-Additionally, your shirts and slacks may be treated to be wrinkle-free or stain resistant on top of that.
+But if you take a look at your clothing labels today, you’re likely to find materials like rayon, polyester, acrylic, acetate, and nylon.
+On top of that, your shirts and slacks may be treated to be wrinkle-free or stain-resistant.

 These technological advances in fabrics may make our lives simpler, but at what cost?

-Chemically treated natural and synthetic fabrics are a source of toxins that adversely affect your health and the health of the planet.
+Chemically treated synthetic and natural fabrics are a source of toxins that may adversely affect your health and the health of the planet.

-4. How are acetate and triacetate produced?
-They are made from wood fibers called cellulose and undergo extensive chemical processing to produce the finished product.
+1. Acetate.
+Both acetate and triacetate are manufactured from wood fibers called cellulose and undergo extensive chemical processing in order to produce the finished product.

-5. How is nylon made?
-It’s made from petroleum and is often given a permanent chemical finish that can be harmful.
+3. Nylon.
+Made from petroleum, nylon fabric is often given a permanent chemical finish that may be harmful.

-6. What else to consider?
-Anything static resistant, stain resistant, permanent press, wrinkle-free, stain proof or moth repellent.
-Many of the stain resistant and wrinkle-free fabrics are treated with perfluorinated chemicals (PFCs), like Teflon.
+6. Anything labeled static-resistant, stain-resistant, permanent press, wrinkle-free, stain-proof, or moth-repellent.
+Many of the stain-resistant and wrinkle-free fabrics are treated with perfluorinated chemicals (PFCs), like Teflon; these pollutants have been detected in humans and marine animals.3

 Keep in mind that many fabrics (including natural fibers) undergo significant processing that often involves: